saniyafatima07/Hail_Mary/README.md

-# Low-Cost Precision Guidance and Smart Electronic Fuze System for a 155 mm Artillery Shell
+# Low Cost Precision Guidance and Smart Electronic Fuze System for a 155 mm Artillery Shell

-> A low-cost embedded sensing, telemetry, and actuation prototype for developing the electronics, environmental monitoring, navigation, and multi-mode event-detection subsystems of a precision guidance and smart electronic fuze architecture.
+> A low cost Precision Guidance System Kit prototype designed as a modular electronics package that can be integrated with an existing 155 mm artillery-shell form factor.
+The system combines inertial sensing, GNSS positioning, environmental monitoring, telemetry, BLDC based actuation, and multi mode event detection to demonstrate the architecture of a retrofit guidance and electronic fuze platform.

 ## Overview

-The **Low-Cost Precision Guidance and Smart Electronic Fuze System** is a prototype development platform focused on integrating embedded sensing, navigation, telemetry, actuation, and a multi-mode electronic fuze architecture.
+The **Low Cost Precision Guidance and Smart Electronic Fuze System** is a prototype development platform focused on integrating embedded sensing, navigation, telemetry, actuation, and a multi-mode electronic fuze architecture.

-The system is designed around a modular embedded platform that combines inertial sensing, GNSS positioning, atmospheric monitoring, power telemetry, proximity detection, impact/event sensing, and **BLDC-based actuation**.
+The system is designed around a modular embedded platform that combines inertial sensing, GNSS positioning, atmospheric monitoring, power telemetry, proximity detection, impact/event sensing, and **BLDC based actuation**.

 The current V1 prototype uses an **ESP32** as the primary embedded controller and integrates: